 Yes, but only during a short timeframe in February/March where we enable membership renewal.
 Make sure to watch Club communication around that time of the year.
 If you miss that timeframe you are in competition with all non-returning members for the last spots in the club.

-Our lessons are not actually CYA certified (although our instructors are CYA-qualified or equivalent).
-Roughly speaking Beginner sailing lessons are equivalent to White Sail I & II and Intermediate sailing lessons are equivalent to White Sail III.
+Our lessons are not actually Sail Canada certified (although our instructors are Sail Canada-qualified or equivalent).
+Roughly speaking Beginner sailing lessons are equivalent to CANSail 1 and 2 and Intermediate sailing lessons are equivalent to CANSail 3.

-If you have previously passed a White Sail lesson or if you have a moderate level of experience, then you should discuss skipping Beginner and jumping right into Intermediate with the lessons coordinator.
+If you have previously passed CANSail 2 or if you have a moderate level of experience, then you should discuss skipping Beginner and jumping right into Intermediate with the lessons coordinator.
 Please note, some students find entering Intermediate lessons directly quite challenging after a significant break in their sailing career.

 For Beginner or Intermediate sailing lessons, generally you could miss 3 to 6 hours of the lessons and still be able to pass, provided your skills are developing well.
 Be sure to ask the instructor about the material you missed.
 Passing the lessons, whether you miss any days or not, is still up to the discretion of the instructor.
 If you miss more than 6 hours of lessons you will fail and need to pay for another set of lessons.